CirroBuild/FrostiDocs/docs/reference/sql/copy.md

 Copies tables from a delimited text file saved in the defined root directory into QuestDB. `COPY` has the following import modes:

 - Parallel import, used for copying partitioned tables:

+  - The parallel level is based on partition granularity.
+It is important to choose the timestamp column and partition type correctly for the data to be imported.
+The higher the granularity of the partitions, the faster an import operation can be completed.
   - If the target table exists and is partitioned, the target table must be empty.
   - If the target table does not exist, both `TIMESTAMP` and `PARTITION BY` options must be defined to create a partitioned table.
 The `PARTITION BY` value should not be `NONE`.
+  - When table does exist and is not empty, import is not supported.

 - Serial import, used for copying non-partitioned tables: